Community and Economic Development

 Community Venue: The Highland Center serves as a multi-use community building and provides space for workshops, meetings, fundraisers, and private events such as weddings and reunions.
 The farmers’ market pavilion is available for picnics and outdoor events, and the kitchen can be used for community dinners, banquets, and local food ventures.
 Email us or visit our Rental Page to learn more.

 Community Park: The Highland Center is spearheading the development of a community park in Monterey and is leading the Community Park Advisory Committee (CPAC).
-A schematic plan has been developed and with the help of Allegheny Mountain Institute Fellows and CPAC members, a significant volume of invasive plants have been removed.
+A schematic plan has been developed and work is continuing.
+AMI Fellows and CPAC members, have removed invasive plants, the Confederate cemetery has been investigated, wetlands education evaluation is underway and the site primed for construction.

 Resident Attraction Program: The Highland Center is working with the Center for Rural Entrepreneurship to create and implement an effective strategy with entrepreneurial incentives to attract new businesses and residents to Highland County.
 This project is funded by the Appalachian Regional Commission with match provided by The Highland Center and a number of local organizations.